-Menu Item Type/Range (Factory Default in Bold)/Description Patient Info Type: Orange Information Text During remote monitoring with and if enabled within V-CareNeT the 'Patient Info' (the patient's name, a comment or the patient number) displayed in the corresponding station's remote monitoring window is duplicated in the SDM's main menu.
-Note.
+Menu Item Type/Range (Factory Default in Bold)/Description Standard Profile Type: Yellow Information Text In Institutional Mode this indicator displays the name of the currently selected 'Standard Profile', e.g. 'Sleep' (4.7.3).
+An asterisk ('') is displayed behind the profile name (e.g. 'SLEEP') if at least one of the SDM's current settings differs from its setting in the selected 'Standard Profile' (an example is shown in Figure 9).
+Patient Info Type: Orange Information Text During remote monitoring with and if enabled within V-CareNeT the 'Patient Info' (the patient's name, a comment or the patient number) displayed in the corresponding station's remote monitoring window is duplicated in the SDM's main menu.
+Note .
 The 'Patient Info' is also duplicated on the 'Ready for use/Calibration' screen (4.2.4) and - if no Status Message has to be displayed - in the SDM's status bar (Figure 8) enclosed in "[" and "]".